xinghai-sun/deep-rl/docs/selfplay_pong.md

 A3C-Selfplay VS. Built-in  | 9.6 : 10.4
 A3C-Selfplay VS. A3C-Basic | 14.5 : 5.5

-Notice that even the A3C-selfplay agent did not play as perfect as the A3C-basic agent when combating with the built-in player.
+Notice that even the A3C-selfplay agent did not play as perfectly as the A3C-basic agent when combating with the built-in player.
 However, when combating with each other, A3C-selfplay outperforms A3C-basic, overwhelmingly and interestingly.